appropriately/language-pdf-generator-api/README.md

 ## About

 Built to experiment with Fastify and TypeScript.
+When deployed, documentation is available at `/docs`.

 ### Stack